core-wg/oscore/draft-ietf-core-object-security.md

 2. Compose the Additional Authenticated Data, as described in {{cose-object}}.

 3. Compose the AEAD nonce by XORing the Context IV (Sender IV) with the partial IV (Sequence Number in network byte order).
+Then increment the Sequence Number by one.

 4. Encrypt the COSE object using the Sender Key.
 Compress the COSE Object as specified in {{compression}}.

 5. Format the OSCOAP message according to {{protected-fields}}.
 The Object-Security option is added, see {{outer-options}}.

 6. Store the association Token - Security Context.
 The client SHALL be able to find the Recipient Context from the Token in the response.

-7. Increment the Sequence Number by one.

 ## Verifying the Request